 - Current copy of your insurance card – Baptist Health Therapy Centers accept most insurance.
 If you have questions or concerns regarding coverage, please call the number on the back of your insurance card.
 If your insurance requires you to obtain a referral from your primary care physician, it is your responsibility to obtain this information in advance of your first visit.

-- Relevant medical documents including list of medications and past medical history
+- Relevant medical documents, including a list of medications and past medical history.

 - If your injury is related to a motor vehicle accident, please bring the name of the insurance company to be billed.